100% Satisfaction Guaranteed

 Secondly, prepare yourself with information that shows how you’ve changed since the incident occurred.

-If you have negative information on your credit report and want to get a new apartment, show your potential new landlord records of on-time utility bill and rental payments.
+Do you have negative information on your credit report and want to get a new apartment?
+Show your potential landlord records of utility bills and rental fees paid on time.
 Explain what caused the negative information to appear on your report in the first place.

-If you have collections accounts on your credit, paying them off (or setting up a payment plan to do so) can show a potential landlord, employer, or lender that you’re taking steps to improve your financial health.
+If you have collections accounts on your credit, paying them off — or setting up a payment plan — can show a potential landlord, employer, or lender that you are improving your financial health.

-If you have a criminal record, you have a few options.
+If you have criminal records, you have a few options.
 You can work with the court to attempt to seal or expunge your record.
-Or, you can talk with your potential new landlord, boss, or lender about what happened, and how circumstances are different.
+Or, you can talk with your potential new landlord, boss, or lender about what happened and how circumstances are now different.

-If you noticed inaccuracies on your credit or criminal report, you’re not alone.
+If you notice inaccuracies in your credit or criminal report, you’re not alone.
 What’s more: we can help.

 It can be tough to try to stay on top of negative information, especially when you’re working hard to get a new job or to move to a new place.

-When you reach out to us, we’ll carefully go over your background report and talk with you about what needs to be removed.
-Our skilled team will go to work to create the reputation that you deserve, helping you to move forward.
+When you reach out to Erase Mugshots, we’ll carefully go over your background report and talk with you about what needs to be removed.
+Our skilled team will go to work to create the reputation you deserve, helping you move forward.

 While you can try to figure out how to change items on your background check on your own, it’s not a good idea.
-It’s tough to find every place that negative background information is listed unless you’re a reputation management professional.
+It’s tough to find every site where negative background information about you is listed unless you’re a reputation management professional.